12 Tips to Save Your Gut This Festive Season

 6. Choose more cooked than raw foods because raw foods are harder to digest.
 I like to aim for 70% of my meal to be cooked, and 30% at most to be raw.
 This generally means choosing cooked vegetables and eating less raw salads where possible to give your gut a break.

-7. When you eat so your body can relax and digest the meal.
+7. Sit when you eat so your body can relax and digest the meal.
 If you are rushing around, this can push your body into a stressed state and you won’t be able to digest.
 Remember: rest and digest.

 8. Eat your proteins, healthy fats and veggies first because they are more satiating and will send signals to your brain about whether you are full or not.
 Leave the sweets for later.